 - Sprinkle all sides of the medallions with salt and pepper.1-2 teaspoon salt, 1-2 teaspoon pepper

-- Remove from skillet and drizzle with blackberry sauce.
+- Remove from the skillet and drizzle with blackberry sauce.
 Serve with mashed potatoes and asparagus or green beans.

 Notes